Your nanny can opt out of a pension scheme

 What happens next?

-If your nanny changes his or her mind then they may be able to opt back in but you’ll need to check with your pension provider if this is possible.
+If your nanny changes their mind then they may be able to opt back in but you’ll need to check with your pension provider if this is possible.

-Opted out employees will normally be put back into the scheme at re auto enrolment which happens three years after your scheme was set up.
+Opted out employees will normally be put back into the scheme at automatic re-enrolment which happens every three years, the first being on the 3rd anniversary of your duty date.

 Want some help with your workplace pension?